 It’s easy to look at an example like the one above and think you’ll never get there.
 However, the facts should pleasantly surprise you.

-Recent studies have shown that affiliate marketing is the second-best way that brands generate money.
-Google AdSense barely edges it out.
+Studies have shown that affiliate marketing is the second-best way that brands generate money.
+The Google Ads platform barely edges it out.

 That means the potential for newcomers to be profitable is there if you approach with the proper system.

-At its best, being an affiliate can become an excellent source of passive income.
+At its best, being an affiliate can become an excellent source of residual income .
 There’s a moderate amount of upfront work required to potentially make a sale, but once you create a system, you can easily turn a profit.

 Say for example you decide to use paid ads to sell a product.
 Once you build an ad, determine a budget, and do some optimization, you can have your ad running in the background that will send visitors to your merchant’s site.